lolisaigao1234/akam-proxy/prompt.md

 I think the problem exists when I try to proxy a request to the internet.
 Now it is bricking every single request to bilibili.com.
 Help me to fix the problem.
 Update the CLAUDE.md file accordingly.

-Also, please update the chinazPing.js file to use the new api.
+Also, please update the @utils/chinazPing.js and @utils/getGoodServer.js files to use the new api.
 The old api does not work anymore.
 The code
 ```javascript
       const serverList = $('#speedlist .listw')